thomasjachmann/crony/Readme.md

 Contributing
 ------------

-If you want to contribute changes you made, helper scripts or anything else, please fork this repository and send a pull request with your changes.
+If you want to contribute changes you've made, helper scripts or anything else, please fork this repository and send a pull request with your changes.

 License